 Curtice J, Ellaway A, Robertson C, Morris G, Allardice G, Robertson R. Public attitudes and environmental justice in Scotland: a report for the Scottish Executive on research to inform the development and evaluation of environmental justice policy.
 Edinburgh, 2005

 Ellaway A, Macintyre S, Bonnefoy X. Graffiti, greenery, and obesity in adults: secondary analysis of European cross sectional survey.
-British Medical Journal 2005;331:611-612pubmed open access
+BMJ 2005;331:611-612pubmed open access

 Ellaway A. Changes in diet and food access, 1992-2002: a review of existing findings within West of Scotland Twenty-07 Study.
 Edinburgh, 2005

 Ellaway A. Environmental justice and health: results from the 2004 Scottish Social Attitudes Survey.
 Edinburgh, 2005

 Ellaway A. The residential environment and health [PhD], MRC Social and Public Health Sciences Unit 2005.